 First Coming → Inaugurated Kingdom → Parousia → Messianic Age / Kingdom Age / The Age to Come

-In the Parable of the Wheat and Weeds, particularly vv.
-39-43; and on the Parable of the Net, particularly vv.
-49-50; in Matt.
+Now let’s add one more important event.
+In the Parable of the Wheat and Weeds, particularly 13:39-43; and in the Parable of the Net, particularly 13:49-50; in Matt.
 16:27; and in the Parable of the Sheep and the Goats (Matt.
-25:31-46), Jesus clearly teaches that at the end of This Age and before the new Messianic Age (or Kingdom Age or the Age to Come) is ushered in right after the Second Coming and the judgment of the righteous and the wicked happen at the same time.
+25:31-46), when Jesus returns at his Second Coming, there is the final judgment of the redeemed and unredeemed at the same time.

 We can depict things in this flow chart: